 In all, Hangar Y offers two major temporary exhibitions a year.
 The venue is also committed to VR, with an immersive experience that allows visitors to rediscover the history of the site through the use of a headset.
 Hangar Y, which also houses a café and store, is only open to the general public on weekends, public holidays and school vacations (except December 25 and January 1), from 10am to 8pm.

-On the other hand, the park welcomes visitors throughout the week, offering them a veritable journey through open-air works of art that resonate with nature.
+On the other hand, the park is open to visitors all week long, offering them a veritable journey of outdoor artworks in resonance with nature.
 The site features two permanent installations by Subodh Gupta and Christian Boltanski.
 While Gupta has created an incredible work entitled " Cooking the world " from over 1,000 used pots and pans from India, Boltanski bewitches us with his 180 twinkling bells.

 In short, there's no shortage of reasons to come and discover the Hangar Y revival.
 But one question is likely to be asked frequently: how do you get to the site, located on the edge of the forest?
 There are several possibilities, starting with public transport, with RER line C (Meudon Val Fleury station), Transilien line N (Meudon station) or buses 169, 289 and 389.
 If you prefer to come by car or bike, there's also a dedicated parking area.
 Last but not least, Hangar Y will be offering (until the end of April) private shuttles from Paris, in partnership with Transdev.